Here’s a confession for you: even though I love them, I used to be too lazy to eat sunflower seeds. Unshelled ones, anyway.

 Enjoy Your Harvest

 Some gardeners like to eat them raw, right off the dried flower.
-Crack the shell with your teeth and enjoy the earthy taste of raw sunflower straight from the garden.
+Crack the shell with your teeth and enjoy the earthy taste of raw sunflower seeds, straight from the garden.

 You might also want to save some to plant next year, or make suet cakes to add to your bird feeder to keep your feathered friends happy in the winter months.